crizmo/AnyAnime_api/README.md

 Get a random anime pfp / image per request.

 - Reload the site or click the button to get a new image.
-- Current db size : 600
+- Current db size : 770 png | 185 gifs

+Anyanime API is a free API that allows you to get a random anime images for your projects.

 # Contributing
 If you want to contribute to the api you can do so by making a pull request or by making an issue.